scimetfoo/StayWoke/README.md

   on to the phone using `WakeUp.init(...)`

-Here's an example implementation of StayWoke which will keep the screen on when either `MainActivity` and `SecondActivity` is in the foreground: , and the WakeUp class which will turn the screen on automatically when you deploy the app on to the phone
+Here's an example implementation of StayWoke which will keep the screen on when either `MainActivity` and `SecondActivity` is in the foreground, and the WakeUp class which will turn the screen on automatically when you deploy the app on to the phone

 ```java
 public class MainActivity extends AppCompatActivity {